Published on Oct 04, 2021

-To build the self-confidence of children you first need to acknowledge your child’s feelings.
+To build the self-confidence of children, you first need to acknowledge your child's feelings.
 You need to be more open to their suggestions and help them realize that you understand them.
 Also, reassure them that it is hard to study online and not be in school.
-You need to acknowledge their feelings about missing their friends.
+It would help if you acknowledged their feelings about missing their friends.

 The second step of building your child's self-confidence is by letting them know that you believe in them.
-When it comes to children, the power of belief is very strong.
+When it comes to children, the power of belief is extreme.
 The mayor feels that someone who believes in them will help boost their confidence.

-You need to make your children feel capable of hard work.
-Teach them that they are sufficient and they can achieve anything as long as they set their mind to it.
+It would help if you made your children feel capable of hard work.
+Teach them that they are sufficient and achieve anything as long as they set their minds to it.

-As a parent, you also need to reset your expectations from your children during this difficult time of distance learning.
+As a parent, you also need to reset your expectations from your children during this challenging time of distance learning.
 Teach your children about valuing efforts more than they value the outcome.

 Praise their efforts

 One of the best ways of building confidence in children is by praising their efforts.
 Keep your kids motivated by praising the way they performed or have been performing their work.
 Praising children will keep them motivated as it helps them determine the best ways to get positive feedback.
-It also helps them know that they are doing things in the proper way.
+It also helps them know that they are properly doing things.

 Praising your children will help them feel capable and will also make them more independent.
-You need to focus on your kid's hard work more than outcomes while praising your kids.
+It would help if you focused on your kid's hard work more than outcomes while raising them.

 An example of this can be praising your child when they receive grade B on their math test.
-You need to see their effort working their way up from earning a grade C rather than focusing that they did not get an A.
+It would help if you saw their effort working their way up from earning a grade C rather than focusing on getting an A.